noisiver/wrath-of-the-vanilla/README.md

 - [ ] Change the spawn points and respawn times

 **The Barrens**
+- [ ] Change the name, subname, level, faction and rank of all creatures
+- [ ] Change the items sold by NPCs
+- [ ] Change the trainers
+- [ ] Change the quests
+- [ ] Change the loot tables
+- [ ] Change the spawn points and respawn times

 **The Hinterlands**
 - [ ] Change the name, subname, level, faction and rank of all creatures
 - [ ] Change the items sold by NPCs